Healthy Homes Assessment Normandale

 What We Do

-As building inspectors, we are experts in all aspects of specialist home inspections.
-We’re here to make sure you make the right decision when buying your next home.
+As building inspectors we are experts in all aspects associated with expert home examinations.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We specialise in a variety of services to ensure you are completely informed about the condition of any property you could be thinking of buying or selling and also other solutions.
+We specialise in a variety of solutions to make sure you are fully updated on the condition of any property you could be contemplating buying or selling in addition to other services.

-With our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you can actually see any problems that might be identified.
-Thanks to our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family members and friends.
+With our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your document, you can actually see any issues discovered.
+With our comprehensive report, it is no wonder we receive so many clients who recommend our service to family and friends.

 Get Peace of Mind - Get in Touch